 An introducer, or referral partner, is a person or business that is partnered with you so you might extend your services to their clients.
 In the finance field these groups typically include real-estate agents, accountants, financial planners, tax agents, and others.
 If managed correctly they’ll be a significant portion of your inbound business.

 Most brokers we work with will talk about how these relationships are difficult to establish… and this subjective reality is far from truth.
 Far too often we’ll see people approach these potential sources with the mutual financial benefit as the priority… and this isn’t want the other party is most likely interested in.
-They want to know that they’re clients will be looked after, and their referral won’t be treated with the contempt we commonly see in the financial space.
+They want to know that their clients will be looked after, and their referral won’t be treated with the contempt we commonly see in the financial space.
 Many will be concerned about how their service to the client might be diluted.
 Others will (justifiably) be worried about simply handing business to another on the basis of empty promises.
 The broad answer that mitigates these concerns is providing reason for investing trust in your proposal, and by providing a long-term proposition that adds objective value to their business (not just their bottom line).

 While there are any number of methods that might be use to extend your partner’s presence in their own clients’ lives, they will usually be far more receptive to any proposal you make if you show them the systems you have in place that’ll ensure their people are well looked after.
 If you approach each introducer with a genuine plan (rather than the typical back-scratching arrangements that normally take place) you’ll invariably establish relationships even if they already have something in place.